orkes-io/orkes-conductor-client/README.md

 # Conductor Java SDK

-Conductor is thean open-source orchestration platform allowing developers to build highly scalable distributed applications.
+Conductor is the leading open-source orchestration platform allowing developers to build highly scalable distributed applications.
 You can find the documentation for Conductor here: [Conductor Docs](https://orkes.io/content).

 This repository provides a Java client for the Orkes Conductor Server.